 Many people don’t think of museums when they think kid-friendly, but the Knoxville Museum of Art is the perfect place to take your littles.
 For starters, it’s free (Yay!), and it’s the perfect size to spend some time and introduce your child to galleries without feeling overwhelmed.
 Kids will love the Thorne Rooms and the giant glass and steel sculpture by Richard Jolley called “Cycle of Life”.
 They have a kids creative corner with an oversized lite-brite, mesmerizing stomp pads (not really sure how to describe these, you’re just going to have to see them yourself), and beautiful grounds with sculptures to explore if they still have energy to burn.

 Winter is the perfect time to go to the zoo!
 Many animals LOVE the cooler weather, so it’s an ideal time of year to bundle up and enjoy our furry friends.
-Read this recent post about what to expect at Zoo Knoxville during January and February!
+Read this post about what to expect at Zoo Knoxville during the winter season!

 The Women’s Basketball Hall of Fame (WBHOF) is another treasure right here in Knoxville – the only facility of its kind dedicated to the sport of women’s basketball.
 Not only is this museum completely unique, you’ll have the chance to wear those kiddos out by a three-way court in the lower level.
 Now that is a WIN!

 Grade school kids to teenagers will have a blast at a Knoxville Ice Bears game.
 Their nights are generally themed, with particular dates in their schedule perfect for a younger crowd.
-A sampling of upcoming themes: January 18th’s game is Super Hero Night, February 8 is Video Game Night, February 9 is Star Wars Night, February 16 is the infamous Wiener Dog Races followed by February 17th’s Baby Races.
-Put March 8th on your calendar for Disney Night.
+A sampling of upcoming themes: January 23rd’s game is Disney Night, February 13 is Star Wars Night, and February 27 is the infamous Wiener Dog Races followed by March 7th’s Superhero Day (a Sunday 3pm game so the kiddos aren’t up too late).
 Let’s Go Ice Bears!!

 Speaking of Ice, why not take the kids ice skating?
 Knoxville has two options: the Ice Chalet is in Bearden (just west of downtown) and Cool Sports is further west (Farragut area).
 Both have open skate times, so grab some hot cocoa and glide to your heart’s content!